brvollino/access-log-analysis-service/README.md

 # access-log-analysis-service

-A service that ingests log entries and produces metrics
+A service that ingests URL access log entries and produces access metrics.